karlvlam/swords/readme.md

 view.pl <- just for fun, a console mode script to view the steps of 4 players ^_^

-##for the data, there are 2 directories:
+## For the data, there are 2 directories:

 ./games/ <- files for games, make sure the cgi user can read/write this directory.